THIS DATE IN HISTORY: April 8

 The Canadiens are heavy underdogs in the series after finishing the regular season in third place in the East Division, 24 points behind the League-leading Bruins, who are led by 76-goal scorer Phil Esposito and 102-point defenseman Bobby Orr.

 Boston wins 3-1 in Game 1 and races to a 5-1 lead against rookie goaltender Ken Dryden in Game 2.
-But Henri Richard's goal late in the second period gives the Canadiens a spark, and Montreal scores five goals in the third to stun the Garden crowd and even the series at one win apiece.
+But Henri Richard's goal late in the second period gives the Canadiens a spark, and Montreal scores five times in the third to stun the Garden crowd and even the series at one win apiece.

 1937: Clarence Campbell referees his first playoff game, a 4-2 win for the Detroit Red Wings against the New York Rangers in Game 2 of the Stanley Cup Final.
 Campbell, who in 1946 becomes the third president in NHL history, hands out three penalties.